Emergence of two inertial sub-ranges in solar wind turbulence: dependence on heliospheric distance and solar activity

 \section{SUMMARY AND CONCLUSION}

 In this paper, we report the existence of two distinct sub-regimes for the inertial range in the magnetic power spectrum of solar wind turbulence within and beyond 1 au.
-Although a single inertial range spectral power law has been traditionally observed \citep{BrunoCarbone2013}, a few studies have also identified variations in the spectral indices of the magnetic power spectrum \citep{Wicks2011,sioulas2023a} and in the scaling exponents of higher-order structure functions \citep{Wu2022,Wu2023}.
-Additionally, \cite{lsorriso2023} observed a break ($\tau_K$) in the scaling of kurtosis ($K$) within FSW intervals, suggesting a possible connection between this break and the $f^{-1}$ break due to their similar behavior with $R$ as discussed by \cite{davis2023}.
-However, our findings show that $\tau_K$ in the kurtosis scaling closely coincides with the break ($f_b$) observed in magnetic spectra separating the two sub-regimes characterized by $f^{-3/2}$ and $f^{-5/3}$ spectral power laws in both the inner as well as the outer heliosphere (see Fig. \ref{fig4}).
-The appearance of a double power-law in both the magnetic power spectrum and kurtosis (or normalized fourth-order moments) supports the robustness of this break, indicating the existence of a previously unidentified characteristic scale within the inertial range.
-Whereas the most probable explanation for the $f^{-5/3}$ regime can be obtained by the isotropic Kolmogorov phenomenology or anisotropic mhd turbulence with a weak ${\bf v}$-${\bf b}$ alignment in non-Alfv\'{e}nic solar wind, the $f^{-3/2}$ regime could be reasonably associated with the anisotropic spectra along the strong ${\bf v}$-${\bf b}$ alignment \citep{Kolmogorov1941, goldreichsridhar1995, boldyrev2006}.
-Note that, we consciously eliminate the possibility of a $-3/2$ spectra by Iroshnikov-Kraichnan phenomenology which is valid only for balanced MHD and cannot explain the emergence of $-3/2$ spectra when there is a strong ${\bf v}$-${\bf b}$ correlation.
+Although a single inertial range spectral power law has been traditionally observed \citep{BrunoCarbone2013}, a few studies have also identified variations in the spectral indices of the magnetic power spectrum \citep{Wicks2011,sioulas2023a} and in the scaling exponents of higher-order structure functions \citep{Wu2022,Wu2023,lsorriso2023}.